reaganprice2004/Mountains-vs-Beaches-Vacation-Preference-Model/README.md

 **Course:** ISE-221: Intelligent Systems

 **Timeline:** October 2024-December 2024

+**Team Members:** Carter Thumm, David McDonald, and Landon Houston

 ## 🗺️ Overview
-This project explores the development of classification models to predict whether individuals prefer vacationing in the **mountains** or at the **beach**,based on features such as
+This project explores the development of classification models to predict whether individuals prefer vacationing in the **mountains** or at the **beach**, based on features such as
 - Age
 - Proximity to mountains and beaches
 - Vacation budget